vibansal/med263/practical_week2.md

 ## Homework exercises

-1. Find the three top-ranking (ranked by correlation coefficient) genes whose expression is highly correlated with the expression profile of KMT2D.
-Are these genes also constrained against LoF mutations?
-Use OMIM to determine if these genes have also been linked to rare diseases.
+1. In class, we analyzed the predictions from the SIFT tool for missense variants.
+Perform the same analysis for the PolyPhen2 predictions.
+For this, you can group the 'probably damaging' (D) and 'possibly damaging (P) predictions into a single category.
+Which method (SIFT or Polyphen2) has a lower p-value?
+What can we infer about the predictive ability of these methods for classifying missense variants in the KMT2D gene?

 ---

 2. It is known that certain genes are expressed at very low levels in a specific cell type despite being expressed at a high level across almost all other cell types.
 Aberrant expression of genes in the "disallowed" cell type can result in disease phenotype(s).
 The file "disallowed.genes" contains a list of 20 genes that are known to be disallowed in pancreatic beta-cells.
 Use the GTEX RNA-seq expression data (used in class) to compare the expression of these genes in the tissue "pancreas" with the expression in other tissues.
 For each gene, calculate the ratio of the expression level in pancreas to the mean expression level in all other cell-types.
 For how many genes is this ratio less than 0.1?
 Use the OMIM database (https://www.omim.org) to determine if mutations in any of these genes are known to cause human disease that is related to the pancreas.

-#Can a LoF mutation result in aberrant gene expression?

 ---

-3. For the third practical exercise ("Variant filtering"), we used the population allele frequencies from ExAc to filter out common variants.
+3. In the third practical exercise ("Variant filtering"), we used the population allele frequencies from ExAc to filter out common variants.
 Population allele frequencies for some variants can vary across populations, particularly for rare variants.
 The input file contains allele frequencies for each variant in two populations (European: column 13 and South Asian: column 14).
 The individuals sequenced in this study are from South Asia.
 Determine the number of candidate disease variants obtained by filtering using the allele frequency for each of the two population separately (use an allele frequency threshold of 0.001).
 Which population results in a lower number of candidate variants?
 Is this consistent with the ancestry of the individuals?
+Explain.